digitaledsafety/audio.digitaledsafety.github.io/README.md

-# AudioGrid
+# Audio

-**AudioGrid** is a powerful and intuitive web-based audio synthesis and processing environment.
+**Audio** is a powerful and intuitive web-based audio synthesis and processing environment.
 Built on the Web Audio API, it provides a node-based interface for creating complex audio routing, from simple synthesizers to intricate soundscapes.

 ## Features